LaxarJS/ax-affix-control/README.md

 }
 ```

-Now you can reference the control from the `widget.json` of your widget:
+Now you may reference the control from the `widget.json` of your widget:

 ```json
 "controls": [ "laxar-affix-control" ]